dfguan/purge_dups/README.md

 - run\_kcm: set kcm\_dir variable in run\_kcm script to your own KMC directory path.

 ## <a name="pplg"> </a> Pipeline Guide
-Given a primary assembly *pri_asm*, follow the steps shown below to build your own purge_dups pipeline, steps with same number can be run simultaneously.
+Given a primary assembly *pri_asm* and an alternative assembly *hap_asm* (optional, if you have one), follow the steps shown below to build your own purge_dups pipeline, steps with same number can be run simultaneously.
 Among all the steps, although step 4 is optional, we highly recommend our users to do so, because assemblers may produce overrepresented seqeuences.
 In such a case, The final step 4 can be applied to remove those seqeuences.

 ### Step 1.
 Run minimap2 to align pacbio data and generate paf files, then calculate read depth histogram and base-level read depth.
 Commands are as follows: